angelamcosta/inception/README.md

 -   A second volume that contains your WordPress website files.
 -   A docker-network that establishes the connection between your containers.

+> [!CAUTION]
+> The containers musn’t be started with a command running an infinite loop.
+Thus, this also applies to any command used as entrypoint, or used in entrypoint scripts.
+The following are a few prohibited hacky patches: `tail -f`, `bash`, `sleep infinity`, `while true`.

 ## ⭐ Additional Features

 -   Set up redis cache for your WordPress website in order to properly manage the cache.